frankyeh/DSI-Studio-Website/doc/gui_t2.md

 ## Visual quality inspection

-Before reconstruction, inspect the **Source Images** and b-table for obvious problems.
+Before reconstruction, inspect the raw DWI/source-image view and b-table for obvious problems.

 ### Motion and distortion